openmc-dev/openmc/docs/source/methods/physics.rst

 light nuclei, and for heavy nuclei where large variations can occur due to resonance scattering, the moderating effect is rather small.
-Nonetheless, this assumption can cause incorrect answers in systems with U-238 where the low-lying resonances can cause a significant amount of upscatter that would be ignored by this assumption.
+Nonetheless, this assumption can cause incorrect answers in systems with U-238 where the low-lying resonances can cause a significant amount of up-scatter that would be ignored by this assumption.

 With this (sometimes incorrect) assumption, we see that the probability